patrickmthisi/Daily-Dehli-Weather-Forecasting-/README.md

 ## Conclusion and further work...

 Our model yielded impressive results as indicated by the out-of-sample MAPE, RMSE, and R2 scores of 6.347%, 1.595, and 0.938, respectively.
-The results show clear outperformance of our model compared to the majority of work on this dataset showcased on Kaggle:
+The results demonstrate a clear outperformance of our model compared to most previous work on this dataset highlighted on Kaggle:

 ![performance evaluation](performance_evaluation.png)